Partners in Crime (Hinton novel)

 Partners in Crime is a novel by British author Nigel Hinton which was first published in 2003.
-It follows the story of three old school friends who made money from drug dealing and loved the same girl which caused a rift between them.
+It follows the story of three old school friends who make money from drug dealing and love the same girl, which causes a rift between them.

 Concept

 The novel is based on a very old folk song about betrayal and murder.
-The author then thought of the idea of three boys who met in primary school and led a tough life.
+The author then thought of the idea of three boys who meet in primary school and lead a tough life.

 Award

-In 2014 the novel won the Coventry Inspiration Book Award in the category Fancy a Quickie for adults.
+In 2014 the novel won the Coventry Inspiration Book Award in the category "Fancy a Quickie" for adults.

-Synopsis

-Perry Grant is the only one to know the truth about how his two best friends died.